wlongdong/wlongdong.github.io/_pages/about.md

 My research interests lie in **SLAM(both visual and LiDAR-based)** and **3D detection** for autonomous vehicles and mobile robots.
 I am very passionate about both research and engineering and willing to collaborate with others.

-As a robot enthusiast, from 2016 to the far future, I will always be committed to the research of robot localization and perception.
+As a robot enthusiast, from 2016 to the far future, I will always be committed to the research of localization and perception.

 Education
 ======